Steeve36/Steeve36/README.md

 # 💫 About Me:
-🔭 Currently training as an Android Developer with Openclassrooms<br>
+🔭 Currently training as an Android Developer at Openclassrooms<br>
 🤝 I'm open to proposals for work-study contracts<br>
 📱 I'm currently learning JAVA and Kotlin for Mobile<br>
 💻 On my Webdev learning roadmap i have PHP, React, MySQL...<br>